keithieopia/keithieopia.com/content/post/2015-01-23-syttd-song.md

 date = "2015-01-23"
 +++

 My wife is a fan of the TLC show [Say Yes to the Dress](https://en.wikipedia.org/wiki/Say_Yes_to_the_Dress).
 Knowing my Google-fu, she gave me the task of identifying the song that plays when the brides find their dress.
-It proved to be pretty difficult to find online even with part of the lyrics.
+It proved to be pretty difficult to find online even with part of the lyrics.<!--more-->

 It's a single called *Eternal Love* by *Fish n' Chips*. iTunes was the only place I could find selling the song right now; here's the [link](https://itunes.apple.com/us/album/eternal-love-single/id864197427).
 For those wishing for confirmation, here's the lyrics that are played during *Say Yes to the Dress*: